-The overarching goals of this course are to help the student:
+Overarching goals of this course are to help the student:

-Reflect on and evaluate the knowledge and skills acquired while in the psychology major.
+- Reflect on and evaluate the knowledge and skills acquired while in the psychology major.

-Apply all that has been learned while a psychology major to the work done in Capstone.
+- Apply all that has been learned while a psychology major to the work done in Capstone.

-Prepare for what comes next: life after graduation.
+- Prepare for what comes next: life after graduation.

 To that end, course assignments will include a review of previous learning, and present an opportunity to highlight some of the skills learned in the major.
-Specifically, write a literature review of assigned literature.
+Specifically, students will write a literature review of assigned literature.
 This includes finding original articles, reading, analyzing, and presenting them in an APA-style document that adheres to APA style and conventions.
 This literature review will then be translated into a PowerPoint presentation which will integrate a voice-over.
 The third set of assignments focuses on the future and includes identifying your why, creating a resume, and developing an elevator speech.

 All these assignments are then integrated into an online portfolio – an ePortfolio created in Wix that spotlights the knowledge and skills you’ve acquired while in the psychology major, and new knowledge and skills you acquired during this course.